-Research discovery and translation to practice are at the core of the mission for George Washington School of Medicine and Health Sciences.
-By accelerating research excellence, enhancing innovation and advancing translation, our goal is to discover new knowledge and improve clinical care.
+Research, discovery, and translation to practice are at the core of the mission for the George Washington University School of Medicine and Health Sciences.
+By accelerating research excellence, enhancing innovation, and advancing translation, our goal is to make discoveries and improve clinical care.

-The scientific workforce formed of highly educated researchers and scientists-in training, clinician investigators as well as skilled technical support, project managers and core staff together contribute to research discovery.
+The scientific workforce, composed of highly educated researchers and scientists-in training, clinician investigators, as well as skilled technical support staff, project managers, and core team members, together contribute to research discovery.
 Training the next generation of biomedical scientists is a key goal.

-Funding and support obtained from federal and non-federal grants and contracts, private industry investment and philanthropy is essential to sustain our research programs.
-We provide funding opportunities and strategies to gain support.
+Funding and support, obtained from federal and non-federal grants and contracts, private industry investment, and philanthropy, is essential to sustain our research programs.
+SMHS provides funding opportunities and strategies to gain support.

 Paul Brindley, PhD, has received more than $1.7 million from the National Cancer Institute at the National Institutes of Health to investigate the cellular and molecular links between liver fluke infection and bile duct cancer.